 DC has one of the highest achievement gaps regarding K-12 education, depending on where students reside in the city.
 Local organizations work to lessen inequalities and prepare students to have a successful future.AU students will learn about the city’s education system, work with local advocacy groups, and engage with programs working to close the gap.

 Washington, DC has long been a destination for marginalized peoples looking to build a better life for their families.
 According to the United Nations High Commission for Refugees, there are more people displaced by conflict and persecution now than at any other point in history.
 Students will learn why this region has been a destination for newcomers and meet with local organizations working on current resettlement initiatives.
 Additionally, students will explore local neighborhoods that have been transformed and enriched by contributions of immigrant communities in the DC.

-Washington, DC has made strides to lessen human impact on the environment through policy and community organizations.
-However, DC lags in addressing poor air quality and water pollution disproportionately affecting lower-income communities in the District.
-AU Students will go into neighborhoods and support environmental justice programs seeking to empower residents and being to understand their own environmental footprint
+Washington, DC has made strides to lessen human impact on the environment through sustainable policies and community organizations.
+However, DC lags in addressing poor air quality and water pollution which disproportionately affect low-income communities in the District.
+AU Students will support environmental justice programs seeking to empower residents and begin to understand their own environmental footprints.

 Washington D.C. is the home of iconic events such as the March on Washington, Million Man March, Capital Pride, and the Women’s Suffrage March.
 This city serves as a hub for issues around identity and civil rights and activists have long come to DC to gain support for their causes.
 AU Students will have the chance to engage with diverse topics in community organizing, and learn how to take issues of marginalized peoples to the national stage.